-From a marketer’s point of view, this is a great method of capturing what would ordinarily be chalked up as “lost sales”.
-But what about from the customer’s point of view?
-Do they see remarketing ads as a gentle prod, or a clingy nuisance?
-One study wanted to find out.
+From a marketer’s point of view, this is a great method of capturing what would ordinarily be chalked up as “lost sales.”

-In the study, seeing a retargeted ad five times or more, as the chart above notes, is viewed as “annoying” and “intrusive”, while ten or more times of seeing an ad makes visitors “angry”.
+In the study, seeing a retargeted ad five times or more is viewed as “annoying” and “intrusive”, while ten or more times of seeing an ad make visitors “angry”.

 More than half of the visitors polled said that they may be interested in the ad the first time they see it, even though only 10% report making a purchase as a result of seeing a remarketed ad.
 And even then, when the ad is displayed is far more important than the frequency.

 Four times as many users reported that they felt encouraged to buy during the research phase as opposed to after doing the research.
-That number jumps to over a third of users who were discouraged when seeing the ad after purchase, and nearly 50% who were discouraged by seeing the ad on an unrelated site, because let’s face it, the last thing you want to see when buying baby clothes is a lawnmower.
+That number increases to over a third of users who were discouraged when seeing the ad after purchase, and nearly 50% who were discouraged by seeing the ad on an unrelated site.
+Because, let’s face it, the last thing you want to see when buying baby clothes is a lawnmower.

 Case in point, the study showed a Land Rover ad on The Independent’s website.
 This garnered a 71% approval rating.
 A Land Rover ad then appeared on Catster.
 The results were much less positive.
-For women, viewing a Clinique ad on Marie Claire achieved a nearly 90% positive rating rather than seeing that same ad on Instructables.
+For women, viewing a Clinique ad on Marie Claire achieved a nearly 90% positive rating, compared to much lower on Instructables.

 Essentially, when customers are in the product frame of mind and doing their research, seeing a relevant ad on a relevant site just makes sense.

 Trust is another big factor, with 37% of users saying they were more likely to click on an ad if it’s on a site they trust.
 The last thing they want is an ad following them around tirelessly.